Matilda of Tuscany: Second marriage: Welf V of Bavaria

-Not for feminine lightness or recklessness, but for the good of all my kingdom, I send you this letter: agreeing to it, you take with it myself and the rule over the whole of Lombardy.
-I'll give you so many cities, so many castles and noble palaces, so much gold and silver, that you will have a famous name, if you endear yourself to me; do not reproof me for boldness because I first address you with the proposal.
-It's reason for both male and female to desire a legitimate union, and it makes no difference whether the man or the woman broaches the first line of love, sofar as an indissoluble marriage is sought.
-Goodbye.

-Matilda sent an army of thousands to the border of Lombardy to escort her bridegroom, welcomed him with honors, and after the marriage (mid-1089), she organized 120 days of wedding festivities, with such splendor that those of any other medieval rulers pale in comparison.
-Cosmas also reports that for two nights after the wedding, Welf V, fearing witchcraft, refused to share the marital bed.
-The third day, Matilda appeared naked on a table especially prepared on sawhorses, and told him that everything is in front of you and there is no hidden malice.
-But the Duke was dumbfounded; Matilda, furious, slapped him and spat in his face, taunting him: Get out of here, monster, you don't deserve our kingdom, you vile thing, viler than a worm or a rotten seaweed, don't let me see you again, or you'll die a miserable death....
+Matilda sent an army of thousands to the border of Lombardy to escort her bridegroom, welcomed him with honors, and, after the marriage (mid-1089), she organized 120 days of wedding festivities of such splendor that those of any other medieval rulers paled in comparison.
+Cosmas of Prague reported that for two nights after the wedding, Welf V, fearing witchcraft, refused to share the marital bed.
+The third day, Matilda appeared naked on a table especially prepared on sawhorses and told him that "everything is in front of you and there is no hidden malice".
+But the Duke was dumbfounded; Matilda, furious, slapped him and spat in his face, taunting him: "Get out of here, monster, you don't deserve our kingdom, you vile thing, viler than a worm or a rotten seaweed, don't let me see you again, or you'll die a miserable death"....

 Despite the reportedly bad beginning of their marriage, Welf V is documented at least three times as Matilda's consort.
-By the spring of 1095 the couple were separated: in April 1095 Welf V had signed Matilda's donation charter for Piadena, but a next diploma dated 21 May 1095 was already issued by Matilda alone.
-Welf V's name no longer appears in any of the Mathildic documents.
+By the spring of 1095, the couple were separated.
+In April 1095, Welf V had signed Matilda's donation charter for Piadena, but another diploma dated 21 May 1095 was already issued by Matilda alone.
+Thereafter, Welf V's name no longer appears in any of the Mathildic documents.
 As a father-in-law, Welf IV tried to reconcile the couple; he was primarily concerned with the possible inheritance of the childless Matilda.
 The couple was never divorced, nor was the marriage declared invalid.